 The English Examination is 1 hour long.
 The examination is divided into two sections; the first section is designed to test the candidate’s ability to understand and respond to the content and language of an unseen piece of writing, and the second section is a piece of free writing.

 The Mathematics Examination is 1 hour long and is based on the National Curriculum.
 We expect the girls to be able to add, subtract, multiply and divide whole numbers, simple fractions and decimals.
 It is important that they are proficient in mental maths skills in order to work quickly and correctly.
-We are looking for girls with the ability to reason and to apply these basic skills in order to solve problems involving, among other things, the use of charts, diagrams and tables.
+We are looking for girls with the ability to reason and to apply these basic skills to solve problems involving, among other things, the use of charts, diagrams and tables.
 Girls are not allowed to use calculators in the examination.

-The 45 minute Reasoning paper may include verbal and/or non-verbal reasoning questions.
+Candidates sit a 45 minute Reasoning paper which may include both verbal and/or non-verbal reasoning questions.

 All current Year 6 pupils are automatically entered for our 11+ Entrance Examination.
-Tormead Junior School pupils to transfer to the Senior School unless there are concerns about progress.
+Tormead Junior School pupils usually transfer to the Senior School, unless there are concerns about progress.
 In such cases, discussions will have taken place with parents, prior to the start of Year 6, enabling them to make alternative arrangements for their daughter’s secondary education.

 Sixth Form (16+)

 Reports from Current Schools

-As part of the admissions process, we contact your daughter’s current school to request a brief confidential report on her academic and other achievements.
+As part of the admissions process, we contact your daughter’s current school to request a brief confidential report about her academic and other achievements.
 A similar request is made to Nurseries and Play Groups for children joining our Reception Class.

 If your daughter has been assessed by an Educational Psychologist, please attach the report to the Registration Form.